YofarDev/yofardev_ai/README.md

 ## Requirements

+To run the app, you can install the [apk](https://github.com/YofarDev/yofardev_ai/releases/) directly, or to build it you need to have the following:

 - Flutter (>=3.4.3 <4.0.0)
 - Android SDK
 - Google API key for Gemini 1.5-flash (you can set it up directly in app)